-Central Energy Efficiency Fund - this fund is a means of pooling grant received from the former Scottish Executive together with savings achieved from the implementation of energy conservation and efficiency schemes to fund expenditure on further schemes of the same type.
+Health and Social Care Partnership - The Council approved as part of the 2019/20 revenue budget £250,000 towards investment in health and social care transformation.
+There are £180,000 of resources remaining.
+(Report 19/46 refers) Central Energy Efficiency and Salix Funds - these funds are a means of pooling resources together with savings achieved from the implementation of energy conservation and efficiency schemes to fund expenditure on further schemes of the same type.
 The application of these resources will be reported to the Strategic Policy & Resources Committee through the revenue monitoring process.